FrancisBanville/ms_interpreting_probabilities/README.md

-A more accurate representation of the stochasticity of ecological networks involves creating *probabilistic networks* ($P(L|...)$ and $P(M|...)$), rather than networks of *probabilistic interactions* ($P(L_{i \rightarrow j}|...)$ and
+A more accurate representation of the stochasticity of ecological networks involves creating *probabilistic networks* ($P(L|...)$ and $P(M|...)$), rather than networks of *probabilistic interactions* ($P(L_{i, j}|...)$ and $P(M_{i, j}|...)$).
-$P(M_{i \rightarrow j}|...)$).
 Probabilistic networks describe the probability that a particular network of binary (or quantitative) interactions (its whole adjacency matrix) is realized.
 For example, @Young2021Reconstructiona used a Bayesian approach to estimate the probability of different plant-pollinator network structures derived from imperfect observational data.
 A probability distribution of ecological networks may also be derived using the principle of maximum entropy given structural constrained [e.g., @Cimini2019Statistical;
 @Park2004Statisticala].

 Regardless of the method employed, generating probabilistic local networks could